pablovin/ChefsHatGYM/README.md

 [Chef`s Hat Play](https://github.com/pablovin/ChefsHat_Play) is a Unity interface that allows humans to play the game against other humans or artificial agents.

+### Metrics Chef`s Hat

+The [Metrics Chef`s Hat](https://github.com/lauratriglia/MetricsChefsHat) package includes the tools for creating different game behavior metrics that help to better understand and describe the agents.
+Developed and maintained by Laura Triglia.

 ### Nova

 [Nova](https://github.com/nathaliarcauas/Nova) is a dynamic game narrator, used to describe and comment on a Chef`s Hat game.
+Developed and mantained by Nathalia Cauas.

 ### Simulated Games